tuist/tuist/docs/docs/guides/develop/automate/continuous-integration.md

 ## Examples

 To run Tuist commands in your CI workflows, you’ll need to install it in your CI environment.
-The following sections provide examples of how to do this on different CI platforms.

 ### Xcode Cloud